 There are some persons who come to me solely with the object of achieving their worldly objects.
 They have nothing to ask in spiritual matters.
 To such I say, "This is not my business.
 You should go to those saints who happen to possess such powers."
 It is the mission of real saints to point out the path which leads to sure and everlasting peace and happiness to persons who, being extremely harassed by worldly troubles, are in urgent need of finding out a way which will take them out of all troubles and establish them in everlasting peace.
 Real saints have this power of granting boundless happiness and complete peace of mind.

-[That which is known as Paramartha is the highest attainment, purpose, or goal in our life, for it is itself the Absolute Reality.
-Gajanana Maharaj had the following to say regarding this:]
+[That which is known as Paramartha is the highest attainment, purpose, or goal in our life, for it is itself the Absolute Reality.]